swarnalakshmi2505/Medivital-Monitor/README.md

 # 🩺 MediVital Monitor

 MediVital Monitor is a web-based health monitoring dashboard designed to track and visualize patients’ vital signs in a simple, intuitive interface.
-It aims to support real-time or periodic monitoring of key parameters like heart rate, blood pressure, temperature, and oxygen saturation, helping caregivers make faster and better-informed decisions.
+It supports real-time or periodic monitoring of key parameters like heart rate, blood pressure, temperature, and oxygen saturation—enabling faster and better-informed medical decisions.

 ---

 ## 🚀 Features

 - 🔍 **Vitals Overview Dashboard**
-  View key vitals such as heart rate, blood pressure, temperature, and SpO₂ in a single, clean interface.
+  View all key vitals such as heart rate, blood pressure, temperature, and SpO₂ in one clean interface.

 - 📊 **Visual Trends & Insights**
-  Display recent readings using cards/sections that make it easy to identify abnormal values at a glance.
+  Display recent readings using cards and structured sections for quick analysis.

-- ⚠️ **Alerts for Critical Values**
+- ⚠️ **Critical Alerts**
-  Highlight out-of-range vitals to quickly spot critical conditions.
+  Highlights abnormal or dangerous values for faster attention.

 - 📱 **Responsive UI**
-  Optimized layout for desktop and mobile screens using a modern frontend stack.
+  Fully optimized for desktop and mobile devices.

 - ☁️ **Firebase Integration (Config Ready)**
-  Project is configured with Firebase, making it easy to host and optionally connect to a realtime database or Firestore for live data.
+  Ready for deployment and real-time data connectivity using Firebase.

 ---